SI-RISCV/e200_opensource/README.md

 Release History
 -----------------------------
-#### Sep 30, 2017

-    -- The earlier-test version uploaded to github to try.
-    -- NOTE:
-       ---- This is not the official release, please wait the official release which will coming soon and will be recorded at here.
-You will see the Release History updates.

 #### Oct 13, 2017

     -- The 1st official release, please clone this version if you want to use it